jcaldeira-iot/IoT-For-Beginners-Micropython/4-manufacturing/lessons/3-run-fruit-detector-edge/single-board-computer.md

 1. Run your code, with your camera pointing at some fruit, or an appropriate image set, or fruit visible on your webcam if using virtual IoT hardware.
 You will see the output in the console:

     ```output
-    (.venv) ➜  fruit-quality-detector python app.py
+    ...fruit-quality-detector$ python3 app.py
     ripe:   56.84%
     unripe: 43.16%
     ```

-> 💁 You can find this code in the [code-classify/pi](code-classify/pi) or [code-classify/virtual-iot-device](code-classify/virtual-iot-device) folder.
+> 💁 You can find this code in the [code-classify/virtual-iot-device](code-classify/virtual-iot-device) folder.

 😀 Your fruit quality classifier program was a success!